agrippus/iperf-client-for-Heltec-ESP32-Wifi-Kit/README.md

 ### Prerequisites

-Just open the sketch file in arduino an check the settings in tools/werkzeuge.
+Just open the sketch file in arduino and check the settings in tools/werkzeuge.
-You should edit the (hard codes) SSID and password in the source file before using.
+You should edit the (hard coded) SSID and password in the source file before using.
 The iperf server ip address has also to be adjusted.